Diet Program Alternative: L.E.A.N.

 L.E.A.N.
 Principles Instead of a Diet Program

 When you feel fit and happy with your body, you’re likely to feel better about yourself.
 At the same time, improving your lifestyle and your general attitude will make it easier to take care of your body and your family.
 While you may try a diet program or fitness challenge, there are really just a few simple keys to health and well-being.
-Dr. Sears calls his balanced approach to wellness the L.E.A.N. program because it incorporates lifestyle, exercise, attitude, and nutrition.
-The L.E.A.N. program is not a diet program, but boasts similar positive side effects like weight loss, lower stress and higher energy levels.
+Dr. Sears calls his balanced approach to wellness L.E.A.N., because it incorporates lifestyle, exercise, attitude, and nutrition, the four pillars of health.
+The L.E.A.N. approach is not a diet but boasts similar positive side effects like weight loss, lower stress, and higher energy levels.

 As you shake the diet program mentality, here’s a brief introduction to the four components of the L.E.A.N. approach to healthy living.

 Lifestyle Exercise Attitude Nutrition

 Take inventory of your overall lifestyle and trim away the things that interfere with making healthier lifestyle and behavior changes.
 Stay away from people who criticize your healthy lifestyle choices (or at least stay away from topics of health when you are talking with them).
 Avoid unnecessary energy-draining activities and overwhelming amounts of work in or outside the home.
 For example, if you have a job that drives you to junk food binges and leaves you with no energy for you or your family, you need to make some changes.
 Learn ways to relax: listen to music, practice prayer or meditation, read, enjoy quiet time alone or with your spouse.
 Learn to laugh a lot – enjoying a funny book or movie will help you feel better about life!